-I took a generous slug of vegetable oil (around 4 tablespoons).
+I took a generous slug of vegetable oil (around 3 tablespoons).
 Into it, on a medium heat, I added a large chopped onion, covering the pan as it softened for 5 minutes and stirring occasionally.
-Then I added a couple of cloves of garlic finely chopped and half a teaspoon of caraway seeds, stirred and covered again.
+Then I added a couple of cloves of garlic finely chopped and half a teaspoon of caraway seeds (use cumin instead or a teaspoon of mixed herbs – whatever you have), stirred and covered again.
 I took off a few outer leaves and set them aside, then I finely chopped the rest of the cabbage and added it to the pot, stirred and covered.

 While that was happening I finely chopped the outer leaves, having removed the sturdy central vein, along with a large red chilli and a clove of garlic.
 Into a pan with some oil I chucked the finely chopped cabbage, adding some rock salt.
 As it began to brown, I tossed in the garlic and chilli, and then switched off the heat.

 After a few moments’ rest from the heat, I fished out those parts of the parmesan end that hadn’t been absorbed, and then blitzed the soup with a hand -held blender.